Kfollen93/Mini-Reference-Guide/README.md

 <details>
   <summary><b>O(log n) Logarithmic Time</b></summary>
   O(log n) is represented as "Logarithmic Time".
 This means that the time will increase linearly while n increases exponentially.
 It is most commonly seen with divide and conquer algorithms.
-You can think of it as when the input is being divded with each iteration, it is logarithmic time. <br>
+You can think of it as when the input is being divided in half with each iteration, it is logarithmic time. <br>
   <br>
   An example of O(log n) is: